 Anne is a seasoned marketing and communications professional with nearly 20 years of experience working with corporations and not-for-profits — including Safe Water Network in Westport, CT; The Center of Contemporary Arts in St. Louis; and Haystack Toys in St. Louis.
 Anne is also the author and publisher of the two non-fiction books: Raising Babies in St. Louis and Raising Kids in St. Louis, which sold and distributed nearly 30,000 copies.
 She has worked as a writer and editor for a number of national publications, including BabyTalk and Parenting Magazines.

 Currently Anne is a columnist for the international online news outlet Africa.com as well as a writer for Darien.patch.com as well as the extended Fairfield County Patch network.
-She also serves as an Advisor the Board for Nurturing Minds in Africa and the Sega Girls School in Morogoro, Tanzania, as well as an advisor to Evolve The Conversation – a movement to celebrate the art of communication.
+She also serves as an Advisor the Board for Nurturing Minds in Africa and the Sega Girls School in Morogoro, Tanzania, a board member for Moyo International and an advisor to Evolve The Conversation – a movement to celebrate the art of communication.

 Anne received her BA in Anthropology from Kenyon College in 1993 (and was awarded the Margaret Mead Award).
 She attended the University of California at Berkeley’s Graduate School of Journalism in 1995/1996.

 Anne is married to David Wells, and together they have three daughters — ages 8, 10 and 12.
 Email Anne directly at firstname.lastname@example.org.